Main concepts

 - Dataloader

-For the dataloader you can simply use the PyTorch dataloader.
-Be sure to pass it a LightlyDataset though!
+For the dataloader you can simply use a PyTorch dataloader.
+Be sure to pass it a

 - Backbone Neural Network

 One of the cool things about self-supervised learning is that you can pre-train your neural networks without the need for annotated data.
 You can plugin whatever backbone you want!
-If you don’t know where to start, our tutorials show how you can get a backbone neural network from a
+If you don’t know where to start, have a look at our SimCLR example on how to use a ResNet backbone or MSN for a Vision Transformer backbone.

 - Model

-The model combines your backbone neural network with one or multiple heads and, if required, a momentum encoder to provide an easy-to-use interface to the most popular self-supervised learning frameworks.
-Learn more in our tutorials:
+The model combines your backbone neural network with one or multiple heads and, if required, a momentum encoder to provide an easy-to-use interface to the most popular self-supervised learning models.
+Our models page contains a large number of example implementations.
+You can also head over to one of our tutorials if you want to learn more about models and how to use them:

 - Loss

 The loss function plays a crucial role in self-supervised learning.
-Currently, lightly supports contrastive and similarity based loss functions.
+LightlySSL provides common loss functions in the

 - Optimizer

-With lightly, you can use any PyTorch optimizer to train your model.
+With LightlySSL, you can use any PyTorch optimizer to train your model.

 - Training